I discovered electronics in 1963, when I was eleven,

 |

-beacon to a car to thwart an insurance fraud plot.
+a crash beacon to a car to thwart an insurance fraud

 |